We recommend pasting this info below on a Google Doc and sending/sharing the link with our Team.

 Who We Are

-APIs, frameworks, SDKs (software development kits for apps), etc. that solve problems.
+APIs, Frameworks, SDKs (software development kits for apps), etc.

-amassed a heck of a lot of technology, expertise, best practices, partnerships, etc.
+amassed a heck of a lot of technology, expertise, best practices, etc.

 Our current digital IP Portfolio

 is worth about $5M+.
-IP = Intellectual Property for those of you that may not be familiar.
+IP = Intellectual Property.
 That means all the

 stuff we make that’s unique that can be used to create mobile apps, websites, etc. How do we know it’s

 worth $5M+?
 Good question.
-Read here for that answer »
+Here’s that answer »

-2-5 years ahead of everybody, which has secured us some big partnerships, we figured it’s about time
+2-5 years ahead of everybody, which has secured us some very big partnerships, we figured it was about time

 What Is A Fractional Partner?